ttriche/banreg/README.md

 Note that the count numbers are at present poorly sourced (see footnote), and quite possibly out of date or wrong.
 Do feel free to submit a pull request if you have a better-referenced source of this type of data.
-Also note that count regression on small numbers of observations is usually a crappy idea...
-If anything, this example demonstrates how using the "right" model isn't always helpful.

 ```r
 counts <- read.csv("extremeVetting.csv", row.names=1)